-Section 3.6.6 Grading:
+Section 3.6.6 Grading

 The presence of anything other than granular materials in sub-grade soil shall require undercutting and full width placement of a minimum of 12 inches of granular sub-base under a private road.
 All peat and mulch shall be removed from the sub-grade.
-The level of the finished sub-grade shall be at least $2\frac{1}{2}$ feet above the water table.
+The level of the finished sub-grade shall be at least 2 1⁄2 feet above the water table.
+Prior to engaging in any earth change activity within five-hundred (500) feet of a lake, river or stream, a valid soil erosion and sedimentation control permit is necessary from the Leelanau County Soil Erosion and Sedimentation Control Officer.

-Section 3.6.7 Drainage:
+Section 3.6.7 Drainage